mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

 ## Meeting Notes
 -  February 18th: Set initial timeline and meeting dates.
 Planned on working individually and then reporting back on the following Monday
 -  February 19th: Set up outline for the report,and started filling out the assumptions section.
 Pooled together knowledge of the work done on the weekend.
--  February 245h: Finsihed basic bubble sort program.
+-  February 24th: Finished basic bubble sort program.
 Set up next meeting for addition spefication for additional points.
 Moved the dates back for the presentation and report.
+-  February 25th:

  ## Self-Assessment